 Suspended June 13, 2013

-It’s hard to say what happened, but if I had to guess, it’d be the fact that 178 backers pledged a whopping $31,224.
+It’s hard to say what happened, but it could be down to 178 backers pledging a whopping $31,224.
 That’s around $175 per backer.
 This is also the first project 100 different users backed.
 That’s an awful lot for a Kickstarter that doesn’t present any gameplay, and has a pitch video with generic stock photos and music.
 To give that some context, the average backer of Shenmue 3 (which raised over $6.3 million and has been anticipated for years) donated $91.

 Areal – West Games